 かおたんラーメンえんとつ屋

 Their go-to ramen is shoyu (soy sauce) based and doesn’t leave you feeling too heavy when you stumble out.
 Little bits of negi in the broth add sweetness while bamboo shoots and beansprouts provide crunch.
-But the snow pea toppings visually steal the show.
+In my opinion, however, the snow pea toppings visually steal the show.

 Shop Hours: 11:30 am ~ 5 AM (6 AM on Fridays and Saturdays, closed on Sundays)